DeonRoos/DeonRoos_CV/README.md

-# DeonRoos_CV
+# Deon Roos' CV

-Code to generate my CV using rmarkdown.
+This repo contains the code and data used to generate my CV using rmarkdown.
+I will occasionally update the data, but the .pdf document will may not be up to date.